^

 • It begins in the early stages of pregnancy.

-• All dimensions are reduced proportionally.
+• All dimensions have been reduced proportionally.

 • It begins in the late stages of pregnancy.

-Measurements necessary for determining fetal development
+Measurements needed to determine fetal development

 • measurement of biparietal diameter;